rbec/CodecList/README.md

 | *7*      | 1150  | 1150     | 0      |
 | *8*      | 1145  |          | -5     |

-We can therefore encode this list of numbers with two lists.
+We can therefore encode this list of numbers with two lists - one for the key frames and one for the offsets.
+Each key frame consists of a 4 byte integer specifying the index in the original array from which it applies and a value that needs to be added to the subsequent offsets.

 #### Key Frames
 | Index | Key | Value |